 Time frames for voting, judging and announcing winners

 The Community Awards voting among the participants will last for a week between September 13th and 20th, winners will be announced on September 21st.
-Judges will vote for the games during the two week period after the submission time ends: from September 13th till 27th, winners will be announced on September 28th.
+Judges will vote for the games during the three week period after the submission time ends: from September 13th till October 4th, winners will be announced on October 5th.

 Server category specific rules

 All the Server category rules, the sandbox server and the demo code can be found at github.com/js13kGames/js13kserver.

 All participants and judges at js13kGames are required to agree with the following code of conduct.
 Organizers will enforce this code throughout the online event.
 We are expecting cooperation from all participants to help ensuring a safe environment for everybody.

 Js13kGames is dedicated to providing a harassment-free competition experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of competition participants in any form.
 Competition participants violating these rules may be sanctioned or expelled from the competition at the discretion of the competition organizers.
 TL;DR: Be excellent to each other.

 By entering your email address and sending a game through the submit form you agree to receive email communication about important events of the competition like announcing the winners or sending out the digital prizes, but also curated content from the partners about their tools, services, or job offers.
 I will never share your email with anyone though.